Music in the Valle

 Valle Crucis Community Park executive director Caroline Gandy said the series began as a volunteer-orchestrated jam session on Friday evenings in the park and “just sort of grew from there.”

-Gandy said the concerts are a big fundraiser for the park, as a huge chunk of its operational funds comes from the generosity of the music lovers.
-“We typically make between $5,000 and $6,000 annually from the concerts,” Gandy said.
+The concerts also serve as a fundraiser for the park, as a huge chunk of its operational funds comes from the generosity of concertgoers.

 What makes the concert series special is the atmosphere that goes with an evening of skillfully performed eclectic mountain music.